Become a crane operator

 Trained operators work efficiently and safely.
 They boost crew productivity and reduce injuries.
 Their skills are so valued on the job site that average salaries in this occupation tend to be higher than other trades.

-Offered in collaboration with Eagle West Crane Academy, UFV's eight-week Crane Operator program (for Stiff Boom 40 tonnes & Under) is your entry point into the profession.
+Offered in collaboration with Bigfoot Crane, UFV's eight-week Crane Operator program (for Stiff Boom 40 tonnes & Under) is your entry point into the profession.
 You train on real cranes with experienced instructors who know the ropes and have industry experience.

 After eight weeks, you write your Level A Certification assessment.
 Upon passing the assessment, you become a certified Stiff Boom 40 Tonnes and Under Level A crane operator (no supervision restrictions).

 To maximize the quality of training, class size is limited to four.
 Apply soon to reserve your seat.